ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 ### Using the threads module to create new threads

-When for some reason we can not use the [threadpool]{.mod} module, or we need more control over the various threads, then we can create our own
+When for some reason we can not use the [threadpool] module, or we need more control over the various threads, then we can create our own
 treads: